-Article By: Pat ‘Riot’ Whitaker, Senior Writer/Journalist ‡ Edited By: Leanne Ridgeway, Owner/Chief Editor
+Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Unfortunately, several one-time members of SAD IRON have passed away in recent years, including singer Herke van der Poel, and drummers Paul Gebhardt, Gerrit Soering, and Jacques van Oevelen.

-With SAD IRON back with a vengeance, the band released their third studio album, ‘Chapter II: The Deal‘, through Hellion Records just this past March 2019.
+With SAD IRON back with a vengeance, the band released their third studio album, ‘Chapter II: The Deal‘, through Hellion Records this past March 2019.
 The record has garnered respectable critical acclaim in the months since then.

 Last month, SAD IRON announced a new vocalist entering the fold, Marcel Paardekooper.
-They continue to perform shows and tour, with several upcoming live actions planned throughout the remainder of this year.
+They continue to perform shows and tours, with several upcoming live actions planned throughout the remainder of this year.
 Find dates HERE.